Danyl1310/civ-ipriot-smiley/knowledge_and_evidence.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

-> An example of a class variable is : WHITE = (255, 255, 255) an example of an instance variable is : self.sense_hat = SenseHat() *(within the "def __init__(self):")*.
-Unlike "instance variables", the value of a "class variable" is shared among all instances of the same class this is useful for variables that should remain static such as the variable: "WHITE". instance variables are defined when an instance is created and is the reason why "self.sense_hat = SenseHat()" is defined as an instance variable since the object "SenseHat" could be the built-in class object for a raspberry pie or an emulated class object it is important for it to be defined when an instance is created.
+> An example of a class variable is : WHITE = (255, 255, 255) an example of an instance variable is : ```self.sense_hat = SenseHat()``` (within the ```def __init__(self):```).
+Unlike "instance variables", the value of a "class variable" is shared among all instances of the same class this is useful for variables that should remain static such as the variable: "WHITE". instance variables are defined when an instance is created and is the reason why ```self.sense_hat = SenseHat()``` is defined as an instance variable since the object "SenseHat" could be the built-in class object for a raspberry pie or an emulated class object it is important for it to be defined when an instance is created.
 >

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class: